-In its decision dated October 1, 2019, the French Financial Market Authority, or the AMF, imposed a financial penalty of \notin 100 thousand on us for failing to immediately communicate to the market the privileged information relating to the significant delay in the entry in phase 2 of clinical studies of two drug candidates.
-The Company has settled this liability along with a late-filing penalty of \notin 10 thousand.
-This amount is included in the general and administrative expenses in 2019.
+In its decision dated October 1, 2019, the French Financial Market Authority, or the AMF, imposed a financial penalty of $\notin 100$ thousand on us for failing to immediately communicate to the market the privileged information relating to the significant delay in the entry in phase 2 of clinical studies of two drug candidates.
+The Company settled this liability along with a late-filing penalty of $\notin 10$ thousand.
+This amount is included in the general and administrative expenses for 2019.

-The overall decrease in general and administrative expenses for the year ended December 31, 2020, is primarily due to the one-off fees related to our attempted 2019 Nasdaq listing application.
+The overall decrease in general and administrative expenses for the year ended December 31, 2020, was primarily due to the oneoff fees related to our attempted 2019 Nasdaq listing application.